English

 e-mail: stowarzyszenie.droga@wp.pl

-4. socio-therapeutic classes for children and adolescents from families affected by alcohol problems and/or domestic violence
+• socio-therapeutic activities for children and youth from families struggling with alcohol problems and/or domestic violence,

-The association prepares and publishes publications on the phenomenon of domestic violence and addictions.
-Since its inception, we have implemented over 30 projects related to domestic violence, financed from domestic and foreign funds, including EU funds.
-We cooperate with institutions and non-governmental organizations, including France, Finland, Italy and Malta.
+The association develops and publishes materials based on its own original programs on the issues of domestic violence, communication, violence prevention, and addictions.
+Since its establishment, we have completed over 30 different projects related to domestic violence, funded by both national and international sources, including EU funds.
+We also implement transnational projects in collaboration with institutions and non-governmental organizations from France, Italy, Finland, and Malta.

 DROGA Association is a member of the WorkWithPerpetrator European Network which is an umbrella organisation, WWP EN supports its members in offering or developing responsible, victim-focused perpetrator work.